Michael-Free/mongodb_fastapi/README.md

 - [ ] Virtual environment setup and documentation
 - [ ] Linting to make sure it confirms with python codestyles
 - [ ] using black to make sure there is unified code formatting
+- [ ] using bandit to cover any common vulns in the code
 - [ ] Production Deployment
   - [ ] Deployment to LXD Container
   - [ ] Deployment to Docker/Podman Container